-Here’s one of the biggest leadership lessons I’ve learned: Avoid trying to “mold” people.
+This is the biggest leadership lesson I’ve learned: Avoid trying to “mold” people.

 Managers and leaders often talk about “getting everyone on the same page”.
 While they think that it is more productive if everyone works in the same way, the opposite is true.
 The real reason managers and whole companies try to get everybody on the same page are because they are weak and afraid.
 They think that molding everyone into a set of company values and processes will create a unified army of workers.
 This way of thinking is advocated by many managers.
 They believe that people will work better when they are more alike.